top of page

 January Gardening Tasks for 2026: What to Plant, Prep, and Plan Now

-Updated: Jan 7
+Updated: Jan 18

-January may look quiet in the garden, but experienced gardeners know this is when the 2026 growing season truly begins.
+January may look quiet in the garden, but experienced gardeners know this is when the 2026 growing season truly begins!
 Whether your ground is frozen solid or you’re enjoying mild winter weather, January is the perfect time to start seeds, prep beds, and make sure you have the right supplies ready to go.

-Here’s your January 2026 gardening checklist, broken down by region and activity — with a little fun along the way.
+Here’s your January 2026 gardening checklist, broken down by region and activity — with a little fun along the way!

 🌼 What You Can Start Indoors in January

 No matter where you live, indoor seed starting is the star of January gardening.
+It’s a great way to get a jump start on the season!

 • Tomatoes (especially long-season varieties)

-• Peppers (sweet and hot)
+• Peppers (both sweet and hot)

 • Eggplant